-It is the policy of the Board to employ and promote on the basis of ability and to make active efforts to ensure that individuals will not be discriminated against on the grounds of age, disability, national or ethnic origin, race, religion, sex, or sexual orientation.
+It is the policy of the Council to employ and promote on the basis of ability and to make active efforts to ensure that individuals will not be discriminated against on the grounds of age, disability, national or ethnic origin, race, religion, sex, or sexual orientation, gender identity or expression, marital status, citizenship status, veterans' status or political affiliation.

-2.02 Recruitment
+2.02Recruitment

-It shall be the policy of the Board to make vacancy notices available so as to attract as wide a spectrum of candidates as is possible.
+It shall be the policy of the Council to make vacancy notices available so as to attract as wide a spectrum of candidates as is possible.
 It shall be the standard procedure to include the phrase, "Equal Opportunity/Affirmative Action Employer" on all job postings and advertisements.